 The King of Cups has challenged me and my intuition.
 He can be kind, loving, nurturing one day.
 In another reading, I see him as mean spirited, wounded and spiteful.
 If kings are reminding us to master the element, perhaps the King of Cups is speaking to me personally.
 It asks of me, “Can you discern what type of man this is?
 Use your intuition.
 Allow your psychic faculties to be aware.”

 His colors seem to contrast rather than blend.
 Yellow, red and blue are all primary colors.
 They are the colors that make up all the other colors.
-For instance, he wears a yellow turtle neck cape and a blue gown.
+For instance, he wears a yellow turtle neck, cape and a blue gown.
 Blue and yellow make green, which is the color of his shoes and the waves.
 The opposites merge together to create a new color.
-(I've wondered if the originally coloring for the waves were green and purple).

 His emotions make him an excellent artist where he can tap into his creative juices.
 Anywhere you find artistic creation such as photography, painting, graphic design, you will find the King of Cups.

 The spark of fire and element of water makes steam.
 Sometimes we need steam to propel us to finish or we need to “blow off some steam.”

 The King of Cups is susceptible to his wife and generally under her influence.
 He is generally emotional and problematically an alcoholic.
 In many readings throughout the years, I get the King of Cups as the family man alcoholic.
 Look for other cards to see if this is true.
 For example, a reversed Emperor, reversed Queen of Cups and upright King of Cups all would point to a raging alcoholic.